gluetool.glue module¶

 -

-= None¶ Module name.
+name= None¶ Module name.
 Usually matches the name of the source file, no suffix.

 Call a shared function overloaded by the one provided by this module.
 This way, a module can give chance to other implementations of its action, e.g. to publish messages on a different message bus.